YangXiaozhou/yangxiaozhou.github.io/_posts/2019-10-02-linear-discriminant-analysis.md

 Two prominent examples of using LDA (and it's variants) include:
 - *Bankruptcy prediction*: Edward Altman's [1968 model](https://en.wikipedia.org/wiki/Altman_Z-score) predicts the probability of company bankruptcy using trained LDA coefficients.
 The accuracy is said to be between 80% and 90%, evaluated over 31 years of data.
-- *Facial recognition*: While features learnt from Principal Component Analysis (PCA) operations are called Eigenfaces, features learnt from LDA operations are called [Fisherfaces](http://www.scholarpedia.org/article/Fisherfaces), named after the great statistician, Sir Ronald Fisher.
+- *Facial recognition*: While features learnt from Principal Component Analysis (PCA) operations are called Eigenfaces, features learnt from LDA operations are called [Fisherfaces](http://www.scholarpedia.org/article/Fisherfaces), named after the statistician, Sir Ronald Fisher.
 The connection will be explained later.

 This article starts with introducing the classic LDA and its reduced-rank version.
 Then we summarize the merits and disadvantages of LDA.
 The second article following this generalizes LDA to handle more complex problems.